Všechny články

 2. The predictive ceiling: what returns reveal about information asymmetry

-This study tests the upper bound of how accurately publicly visible product-page signals can predict return rates, using machine learning on listing-level data.
+This study tests the upper bound of how accurately publicly visible product-page signals can predict return rates, using machine learning on listing-level data with SHAP explainability.
 The result: predictive performance has a structural ceiling.
 That is not a modelling failure but a finding about the market itself: public information is too thin to carry real dissatisfaction risk.
+The study thereby separates the information value of public signals from the richer proprietary data most of the return-prediction literature relies on.

 Why it matters: information asymmetry in e-commerce is measurable.
 A buyer simply cannot tell from a product page what awaits them — which is the argument for external data signals like a repairability score.

-On the same dataset of 31,000 products across 12 categories from a Central European retailer, this study profiles products that combine high ratings with elevated return rates.
-On average, higher ratings do mean fewer returns — but the mismatch is substantial and concentrates systematically among novelty products, premium-positioned items, and goods that depend on personal fit.
+On a dataset of more than 31,000 products across 12 categories from the largest Central European e-shop, this study profiles products that combine high ratings with elevated return rates.
+On average, higher ratings do mean fewer returns — but the mismatch is substantial and concentrates systematically among novelty products, premium-positioned items, and goods that depend on personal fit (experience goods).
+Category-adjusted models show this is not noise: reputation failure has a predictable structure.

 Why it matters: ratings are not a measure of realized quality but an imperfect attention-and-expectation signal.
-For some product types, they fail predictably.
+For some product types they fail predictably — and that is exactly where an objective complementary signal is needed.

 The takeaway

-Public e-commerce signals — stars, reviews, price — carry far less information than they appear to.
-Rating inflation has collapsed the scale, return prediction has a ceiling, and reputation fails systematically rather than randomly.
+Public e-commerce signals — stars, reviews, price — carry less information than they appear to.
+Rating inflation has collapsed the scale, return prediction has a structural ceiling, reputation fails systematically rather than randomly, and signals are not even stable over time.
 Both consumers and e-shops need an external, objective data signal.
 That is precisely the role of our repairability score and e-shop API.